noahjkrueger/KBMSTR/README.md

 2 keys of the current best layout.
 The current iteration of the algorithm only knows its adjacent states, hence the local search aspect.
 If we consider the set of succeeding states as the population of the current generation, then we can look for the best aspects in the generation and use them to make a new generation - hence the genetic aspect.
 This is done by first looking at each one of the succeeding layouts and putting it through a fitness evaluation function.
-The succeeding states are then ordered from best to worst.
-Since we know which two keys are swapped to achieve each succeeding state, we are able to go down the line of most to least effective swaps, and making said swaps if the key has not already been swapped at this iteration.
-The algorithm only does this with succeeding states that have a better fitness evaluation than the current state.
+Since we know which two keys are swapped to achieve each succeeding state, we are able to find swaps that improve efficiency, and making said swaps if the key has not already been swapped at this iteration.
+The algorithm only does this with succeeding states that have the same or better fitness evaluation than the current state.
 As a result, we make as many swaps possible that will improve the performance of the layout in the fitness function.

-The algorithm was designed this way to reduce the socratic element of genetic search and shorten the number of generations needed to find the absolute best keyboard.
-The algorithm terminates knowing the best keyboard relative to the dataset and configuration - this is guaranteed as there is not existing swap that will improve the fitness metric at termination.
+The algorithm was designed this way to reduce the socratic element of a genetic algorithm and shorten the number of generations needed to find the absolute best keyboard.
+The algorithm terminates knowing the best keyboard relative to the dataset and configuration.

 # <img src="docs/images/download.png" alt="Download Icon" height="32" id="installation"> Installation